SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 * Who is our audience?
 What do we know about their behaviors, values, or preferences?
 * How do we find our audience?
 * How can we increase awareness of our brand among this audience?
-What sort of "brand introduction" would our audience find delightful or appealing?
+What sort of "brand introduction" would our audience find delightful and appealing?
 * Once individuals become aware of our brand, what's our plan for enticing/influencing them to consider what we offer?
 Which options are the most <a href="/business-priorities/">cost- and time-effective</a>?
 * What roles do paid media, rented platforms, and our owned platforms play in our plan?